Black Vulcan: Attorney at Law

+Attorney General

+Black Vulcan returns in Harvey Birdman: Attorney General, again voiced by LaMarr.
+Depicted as the 46th President of the United States preceding Phil Ken Sebben, who, on awakening amnesiac to find that he is now the 46.5th president, without having any memory of being elected, goes on to appoint his former employee and ghostwriter Harvey Birdman to the rank of attorney corporal to help him be removed from office, and instate Black Vulcan again in his place.

 Powers and abilities

 Black Vulcan's powers include the ability to project bolts of electricity from his hands.
 By charging his lower body with energy, he can fly at superhuman speeds.
-On a few occasions, he has exhibited capabilities not shown before, such as converting his physical form into pure energy and traveling through lightspeed (in an unsuccessful attempt to escape a black hole).
+On a few occasions, he exhibited capabilities such as converting his physical form into pure energy and traveling through light speed (in an unsuccessful attempt to escape a black hole).
 He was able to open a rift in spacetime via energy fluctuation.
-Black Vulcan is capable of spot welding microelectronics.
+Black Vulcan is capable of spot/welding microelectronics.